The mass of the sun accounts for 99.86% of the weight from our solar system. Fusion from the sun heats our solar system.

 Our sun is a main sequence star with a life expectancy of about 10 billion years.
 Currently, we’re into year 5 billion years of our Sun’s lifespan.

-Planet Mercury is so hard to study because it’s closest to the sun.
+Mercury is closest to the sun.
+But it’s so hard to study because it’s closest to the sun.
 This is because it’s so hot.
 For example, the side facing the sun reaches temperatures of 430°C.

 Mercury is covered with impact craters.
 Astronomers name craters on planet Mercury with the names of famous musicians, artists and writers like Beethoven, Shakespeare and van Gogh.